onestardao/WFGY/ProblemMap/Twin_Atlas/demos/README.md

 - Forward Atlas
 - Bridge
 - Inverse Atlas
+- governed public output

-That means the architecture claims a stronger reasoning discipline than a route-only or style-only approach.
+That means the architecture is making a real claim:

+**it should behave differently under pressure**

-If that claim matters, then the contrast must become visible somewhere.
+If that claim matters, then the difference has to become visible somewhere.

 That visible place is this folder.

-So the demos are not marketing garnish.
+So the demo layer is not marketing garnish.

-They are the first practical proof surface of the engine direction.
+It is one of the first practical proof surfaces of the whole engine direction.

 ---